Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/06-LAB_SC_100_Lab2_Ex4_Shadow_IT.md

 1. In the Microsoft Defender portal, in the left navigation page expand **System** then select **Settings**.

 1. On the **Settings** page select **Endpoints**.
-NOTE: It can take anywhere from 10 minutes to 1 hour for this option to appear.
+    >**NOTE**: It can take anywhere from 10 minutes to 1 hour for this option to appear.
 If after 10 minutes, you don't see it, continue with another exercise and then come back to this step.

 1. Under **Endpoints**, select **Advanced features**.
 Scroll down until you see Microsoft Defender for Cloud Apps.
 Select the slider to set it to **On**.
 1. At the bottom of the page, select **Save preferences**.